Advice for Newbie Writers, How to get People to Read Your Articles!

 Google likes to see Links!

-But remember, they should be good and informative links that are relative to the overall subject of your Hub.
+But remember, they should be good and informative links that are relative to the overall subject of your article.

-For instance, Goggle just will not think much of a link to your personal Cookbook in a Hub about Automobile Tires, or Knitting a sweater.
+For instance, Goggle just will not think much of a link to your personal Cookbook in an article about Automobile Tires, or Knitting a sweater.

 And, they will punish you and your ranking, eventually, when they catch up with the reference that you slipped in.